 Washington, DC 20052 USA Office phone:

 I'm interested in combinatorics, especially enumerative and algebraic.
 Much of my recent work involves the combinatorics of permutations, GLn(Fq)-analogues, and Coxeter groups.
-You can find me on the arXiv or MathSciNet.
+Preprints of all of my papers are available on the arXiv, and published versions are all linked from MathSciNet.

-In Spring 2018, I am teaching Math 1231 (Calculus 1) and 3632 (Graph Theory).
+In Fall 2019, I am teaching Math 1231 (Calculus 1) and 2185 (Linear Algebra for Math Majors).
 Students should look for all course materials on Blackboard.